 The new protected marine area at Cabo Blanco, with an extension of more than 800 square kilometres in the Gulf of Nicoya, expands from 12.7 percent to 15.7 percent the share of the country’s seas under conservation.

-Costa Rica unveiled a new marine protected area on the country’s Pacific coast, contributing to the global goal of protecting at least 10 percent of marine zones before the year 2020, said the United Nations Environment Program.
+According to the United Nations Environment Program, Costa Rica unveiled a new marine protected area on the country’s Pacific coast, contributing to the global goal of protecting at least 10 percent of marine zones before the year 2020.

-The Cabo Blanco marine area is home to 37 high-value marine species, three turtle-hatching sites, and three areas of importance for dolphins, whales and other aquatic mammals.
+The Cabo Blanco marine area is home to 37 high-value marine species, three turtle-hatching sites, and three sizes of importance for dolphins, whales, and other aquatic mammals.

 “As a nation between two shores, the Caribbean and the Pacific, Costa Rica is conscious of the immeasurable benefits that these bring to life on earth.
-With this in mind, we are striving to become a plastic-free zone and to expand marine protected areas, along with models of local governance to manage fisheries and tourism in a sustainable manner,” said Luis Guillermo Solís, President of Costa Rica.
+With this in mind, we are striving to become a plastic-free zone and expand marine protected areas, along with models of local governance to manage fisheries and tourism sustainably,” said Luis Guillermo Solís, President of Costa Rica.

-Costa Rica is aiming to fight plastic marine debris after meeting the global UN Clean Seas campaign earlier this year.
-Around 20 per cent of the four tonnes of waste that the country produces daily ends up in rivers and coastal zones.
+Costa Rica aims to fight plastic marine debris after meeting the global UN Clean Seas campaign earlier this year.
+Around 20 percent of the four tonnes of waste that the country produces daily ends up in rivers and coastal zones.

 The Clean Seas campaign is seeking to eliminate major sources of marine litter: microplastics in cosmetics, and the excessive, wasteful use of single-use plastic, by the year 2022.